gunadarma-academy/asde-michi-backend/README.markdown

 + Modern web browser (Google Chrome or Firefox)
 + HTTP client app like [cURL](https://curl.haxx.se) or [Postman](https://getpostman.com)
 + [Node.js](http://nodejs.org): JavaScript in the server/backend LTS, currently version `4.4.x`
++ [Feathers](http://feathersjs.com): An open source web framework for building modern real-time applications.
-+ [Hapi](http://hapijs.com): A very well designed server framework that is easy to understand, easy to create your own plugins, scales very well, cache options built in, and more
++ (Deprecated) [Hapi](http://hapijs.com): A very well designed server framework that is easy to understand, easy to create your own plugins, scales very well, cache options built in, and more
-+ [Gulp](http://gulpjs.com): A task runner for your assets and more
++ (Deprecated) [Gulp](http://gulpjs.com): A task runner for your assets and more
-+ No CSS framework here.
++ No specific CSS framework here.
 Choose your own in the frontend you build

 ### Installation

 + Install Node.js from your prefered way, or from <http://nodejs.org>
   + It's also recommended to [use Node Version Manager (nvm)](https://github.com/creationix/nvm)
 + Install required npm packages/modules with `npm install` within this repo
++ Install `feathers-cli` globally (`npm install -g feathers-cli`)
-+ Install pm2 globally (`npm install -g pm2`)
++ Install `pm2` globally (`npm install -g pm2`)

 ### Development